jasonbrodeur/DASH-githubpages/docs/lesson1.md

 	  - (optional) Add a description, if desired
 	- Click the **Commit changes** box to finalize your commit.
 Your changes will be represented in the file.

-### Viewing changes
+### View your changes
 - In the **index.md** file viewing page, explore the *Blame* and *History* buttons to better understand how GitHub keeps track of file changes.

-## 3. Exploring Features and Settings | Preparing the webpage
+## 2. Explore Features and Settings | Prepare the web page
 In this step, we'll explore some of the functionality available in a GitHub repository and show you how to get started with [GitHub Pages](https://help.github.com/en/github/working-with-github-pages/about-github-pages)
 - Ensure that you've created the ```docs``` folder and the ```index.md``` file, as outlined in the previous step.
 - Explore with Jay the various Features (tabs) that are available within a repository
 - Open the Settings Tab.
 Follow along with Jay as he explains the various pages
 - On the (topmost) **Options** page, scroll down to the **GitHub Pages** section
   - For **Source**, select **master branch /docs folder** (note you could also pick the *master branch* option, but not for this example.)
-  - Click **Choose a theme** to select a theme for your webpage
+  - Click **Choose a theme** to select a theme for your web page
 - Congratulations, your website is ready.
 The link will be provided in the GitHub Pages section.
   - You may initially receive a 404 error, but after a minute, your website will appear with the content from ```index.md```
 Remember: By default, GitHub Pages expects at least one file in the ```docs``` folder named ```index.md```.
-This is the main (home) page for the webpage.
+This is the main (home) page for the web page.
-**Now, we need to add some content to your webpage!**
+**Now, we need to add some content to your web page!**

-## 4. Creating content with Markdown
+## 3. Create content with Markdown
-One of the really nice things about GitHub and GitHub Pages is that you can use Markdown to format text on a webpage without the use (or knowledge!) of html coding.
+One of the really nice things about GitHub and GitHub Pages is that you can use Markdown to format text on a web page without the use (or knowledge!) of html coding.
 This makes it really easy to create content.
 In this section, you'll learn a bit more about Markdown and how to use it to create formatted text.

 ### What is Markdown?
 Borrowed shamelessly from Github's [Mastering Markdown](https://guides.github.com/features/mastering-markdown/) page: